AliFarghadan/RSVD-Delta-t/Tutorial/Ginzburg-Landau/README.md

 ## Introduction

 In this tutorial, we will walk through the process of using the $\text{RSVD}-\Delta t$ algorithm on a Ginzburg-Landau test case.
 We showcase both the transient run (the pre-processing step) and the main algorithm (for computing resolvent modes).
 We also describe all related input variables, and the logisitics of I/O directories.
-The linearized operator is provided in [folder](./).
+The linearized operator is provided in [this](./) folder.
 This operator is the operator we used in our [paper](https://arxiv.org/pdf/2309.04617.pdf).

 ## Prerequisite modules